Welcome to Anchored Minds & Bodies

 Wellness is more than being free from illness.
 It's also about engaging in and fully experiencing life, finding and maintaining balance, and learning to capture moments of joy in every day.
-Wellness requires us to make healthy choices (meals, exercise, stress management, sleep), to be fully present in our lives, and to develop/maintain healthy habits of both mind and body.
-Mindfulness is one of many life skills to help prevent illness/injury and to positively impact our overall well-being.
+Integrating mindfulness and yoga practices into your daily routine will help you and your family develop and/or sustain healthy habits of both mind and body throughout your lives.

 Mindfulness, and other contemplative/integrative practices such as Yoga, help to shape both our mind and our body.
 Mindfulness helps to: reduce cortisol production (a stress hormone); lower blood pressure and heart rate; strengthen our immune system; lessen fatigue; slow the aging process, and improve our ability to manage/tolerate chronic pain.